Stretch Marks on Men: The Complete Guide

 If the home stuff isn’t cutting it, and you really want to get rid of the scars, there are medical options.
 Before we get into them, read the disclaimer: these remedies should only be tried under the direction of a medical professional.
 Some of this stuff can be pretty intense.
 If you try them without a doctor, some seriously bad things can happen.

 Ok.
 First on the list is hyaluronic acid.
-It’s only available through a prescription.
-Basically, it’s the medical version of the stuff mafia members use to get rid of bodies.
-Well, maybe it’s not quite that strong, but it is designed to cause reactions in your skin.
-Technically, this acid occurs naturally in your body, but for the medical-grade stuff, you’re using a concentrated extract.
+You can find it in a lot of skincare products, but we recommend going with one that is mostly HA.
 Basically, it draws and holds tons of moisture to the skin at the spot where it is applied.
 By ultra-hydrating scar tissue, it can cause the striations to contract and shrink, thus leaving you with smaller visible stretch marks.

 The other popular topical treatment is Tretinoin.
 This is a retinoid, which is a fancy way of saying it is a vitamin pack for the skin.
 It can be applied regularly to any scar, and most people see scars shrink over time.
 It’s usually a harmless treatment (although side-effects do exist, and you definitely don’t want it in your eyes), but you still need a doctor to be involved.
 The good Tretinoin is only available through a prescription.